 This Darwinism has been criticized by no one so well as by its author himself, when he applied it with strict logic to the development of plants.
 To be able to do this he was obliged to attribute mental functions to plants, and to endow them with the faculty of striving for a purpose.
-Even in the 'Botanie Garden' he therefore declared the sense of heat and cold, of moisture and dryness, of light and darkness, a sense of touch, and amatory desires, besides the power of the roots to select suitable nourishment.
-For these reasons he also specially occupied himself with the study of the so-called sensitive plants, and of insect-capturing plants, the most remarkable of which (Minoson, Hedysarum gyrans, Dionesa muscipula, Apecynum androsamifolium) he had figured on fine quarto plates to illustrate the 'Botanic Garden.'
+Even in the 'Botanic Garden' he therefore declared the necessity of admitting that plants possess the sense of heat and cold, of moisture and dryness, of light and darkness, a sense of touch, and amatory desires, besides the power of the roots to select suitable nourishment.
+For these reasons he also specially occupied himself with the study of the so-called sensitive plants, and of insect-capturing plants, the most remarkable of which (Mimosa, Hedysarum gyrans, Dionæa muscipula, Apocynum androsæmifolium) he had figured on fine quarto plates to illustrate the 'Botanic Garden.'